-How writing can help your photography | Photofocus
+How writing can help your photography

-About a year ago I started writing almost every morning and it’s helped my photography and my business.
+About three years ago I started writing almost every morning and it’s helped my photography and my business.
 Below I explain how.

 “The Artist Way”